 Early educator support Services include:

 - Mentor and Evaluation support to enrolled teachers is provided via their respective regional hub, the Early Educator Support Offices at East Carolina University or UNC Charlotte.
-A State map can be found online here.
+Link to State Map of the EES Offices (UNC Charlotte & ECU).

-- Teacher Enrollment and Licensure Actions, including support of attainment and maintenance of NC BK Licensure, are processed by the EESLPD Unit at DCDEE.
+- Teacher Enrollment and Licensure Actions, including support of attainment and maintenance of NC BK Licensure, are processed by the EES Unit at DCDEE.

-- Professional Development for teachers, site administrators, Mentors and Evaluators (paid staff and partners) is provided by the Early Educator Suppot Offices at East Carolina University and UNC Charlotte.
+- Professional Development for teachers, site administrators, Mentors and Evaluators (paid staff and partners) is provided by the Early Educator Support Offices at East Carolina University and UNC Charlotte.

 The Early Educator Support Unit requires the use of the North Carolina Professional Teaching Standards, the NC BK Specialty Standards, the Code of Ethics for North Carolina Educators, and the NC Foundations for Early Learning and Development (August 2013).
 Mentor Teaching Standards and any training materials provided during orientation and subsequent meetings are also required.